timed-c/end-to-end-toolchain/README.md

 	Options:
   	--posix                Compile Timed C code for POSIX compliant platform.
-  	--freertos             Compile Timed C code for freeRTOS platform --exec                 Compiles the Timed C file and outputs the executable --compiler <path_to_compiler>
+  	--freertos             Compile Timed C code for freeRTOS platform --exec                 Compiles the Timed C file and outputs the executable.
+  	--compiler <path_to_compiler>
                            Path to cross compiler.
-  	--run                  Compile and run
+  	--run                  Compile and run.
 	--save <path_to_temp_folder>
-                         specify path to folder to save generated files
+                           Specify path to folder to save generated files.

-If we run
+To compile `posix_example.c` we run the following command.
+Note that the tool will save the source-to-source transformed Timed C in `temp/`  (as temp is given as arguement to the `--save` option)

 	e2e compile /vagrant/examples/posix_example.c --save temp --posix
-the tool will save the source-to-source transformed Timed C in temp/ folder.

-If we run

-	e2e compile /vagrant/examples/posix_example.c --save temp --posix --exec the tool will save the source-to-source transformed Timed C in temp/ folder and the executable a.out will be created in the current folder.
+To compile and generate executable we run the following command with `--exec` option.
+The toolchain will create `a.out` in the current folder.

-If we run

-	e2e compile /vagrant/examples/posix_example.c --save temp --posix --run the tool will save the source-to-source transformed Timed C in temp/ folder and will run the executable.
+	e2e compile /vagrant/examples/posix_example.c --posix --exec

+To compile and run `posix_example.c` we execute the following command with `--run` option.
+Note that the use of option `--save` will save the source-to-source transformed Timed C in `temp/`.

+	e2e compile /vagrant/examples/posix_example.c --save temp --posix --run

-### Compiling and executing a Timed C file with profiling
+### Using e2e for compiling and executing a Timed C file with profiling

-We will compile a simple TimedC program profile_example.c that is available in the directory /vagrant/examples.
+We will compile a simple Timed C program `profile_example.c` available in `/vagrant/examples` folder.

-	e2e help wcet
-which displays
+We start with explaning the `e2e wcet` command.
+Typing `e2e help wcet` displays

 	E2E - KTH's Timed C source-to-source compiler and end-to-end toolchain.